jonnor/random/open-hardware-patents/notes.md

 * Published designs/code as prior art for patents
 * Direct connection between problem/user and solution/company
-* Forming companies, recruiting from contributors
+* Forming companies, recruiting from contributors TheGrid, 10 engineers, 7 timezones, 6 native languages I got hired due to demonstrating usefulness in open project give people a test project
 * Leadership due to visibility
+First mover advantage.
+Get it, maintain it
+I've been asked to consult by random people because they have seen my expertice in code/projects
 * Robustness in case of company failure
 Employees (or others) can take idea onwards!